Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Homeschool And Classroom Use

-If you’re looking for a homeschool reading curriculum, ABCmouse offers extensive language arts resources that break down phonics in a way kids can understand.
-I know what it’s like to try to drag kids through boring drills and worksheets, so I’m a fan of the fun ABCmouse games and activities that provide really good phonics practice – without the constant battles.
-One additional feature Spanish-speaking homeschool families will love is ABCmouse Spanish.
-With the click of a button, you can switch the entire learning experience to Spanish, which is great for parents wanting immersive language exposure for their kids.
+If you’re looking for a homeschool reading curriculum, ABCmouse offers language arts resources that introduce skills like the alphabet and phonics.
+I know what it’s like to try to drag kids through boring drills and worksheets, so I do appreciate the ABCmouse games and activities that help you get through the day without constant battles.
+And for Spanish-speaking homeschool families, ABCmouse Spanish provides immersive language exposure at the click of a button.

-2. The clear learning path ensures balanced learning.
+1. The learning path ensures balanced learning.
 I didn’t worry about kids getting stuck on one topic or activity; I knew the learning path would keep them bouncing between subjects.

-4. Lots of printables make offline learning seamless.
-I considered the printable worksheets for kids a great ready-made resource that kept me from searching the internet for further learning activities.
+2. Lots of printables make offline learning seamless.
+I considered the printable worksheets for kids an easy, ready-made resource that kept me from searching the internet for further learning activities.

 ABCmouse vs Other Free And Paid Apps